Finding Mr. Wright

 Finding Mr. Wright is a 2011 American romantic comedy film directed by Nancy Criss.
-It was produced by Matthew Montgomery and Nancy Driss, and written by Jake Helgren.
+It was produced by Matthew Montgomery and Nancy Criss, and written by Jake Helgren.
 The film stars Matthew Montgomery, Rebekah Kochan, David Moretti, Jason Stuart, Scotch Ellis Loring, Rasool J'Han and Evan Miller.
 The film had its premiere at the Philadelphia QFest on July 13, 2011.
-It then moved on for a screening at the FilmOut San Diego LGBT Film Festival on August 20, 2011.
+It then moved on for a screening at FilmOut San Diego on August 20, 2011.

 Plot

 Clark Townsend is single and gay, along with being a successful Hollywood talent manager.
 His client, and best friend Eddy Malone, is a popular TV actress who is a booze loving party girl.
 Her constant partying is making Clark and his cross dressing secretary Goldie, increasingly high strung.
 Eddy's publicist TJ is fed up with the constant drama as well.
 So TJ invites Pearce Wright, a life coach and counselor, who also happens to be gay, to a party to try and straighten Eddy out.
 After witnessing her antics at the party, Pearce suggests a weekend wilderness therapy retreat to bring her back down to earth.
 Pearce also has a ulterior motive for the retreat, because after meeting Clark at the party, he is attracted to Clark and wants to see if there is a possible relationship to be developed.
 The whole crew, and a few tag-alongs all decide to go, and when they arrive, Pearce begins the task of leading this unusual and diverse group of characters to a new outlook on life.
 In the end, Clark and Pearce finally get together and begin a relationship.